Josh Bell Player Props: Marlins vs. Reds

-The Miami Marlins and Josh Bell (.333 slugging percentage over his past 10 games, including one homer), battle starter Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.
+After hitting .256 with two doubles, a home run, four walks and three RBI in his past 10 games, Josh Bell and the Miami Marlins take on the Cincinnati Reds (who will start Graham Ashcraft) at 12:35 PM ET on Wednesday.

-He had a one-hit performance in his previous game (1-for-4) against the Reds.
+In his previous game he had a one-hit performance (1-for-4) against the Reds.

 Josh Bell Game Info & Props vs. the Reds